Guillex387/nvim-dotfiles/README.md

 Before to install the config, you need to install these tools:

+### neovim

+[Install neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md) editor if you don't have it installed yet.

 ### git

-The main tool to install is [git](https://git-scm.com/), if you don't have it installed yet.
+Install [git](https://git-scm.com/) if you don't have it installed yet.

 ### packer